DestinyItemManager/DIM/README.md

 * `npm install`

+Check code Style
+* `npm run lint` will tell you if you're following the DIM code style (and automatically fix what it can).

-Build in dev mode
+Build in dev mode (extension)
 * `npm start`.
 This will bundle and copy all the assets, as well as watch for changes.

-Check code Style
-* `npm run lint` will tell you if you're following the DIM code style (and automatically fix what it can).

 You can now run DIM locally by enabling [Chrome Extensions Developer Mode](https://developer.chrome.com/extensions/faq#faq-dev-01) and point to the `dist` folder.

+Build in dev mode (website)
+* `npm run server`.
+Visit the URL it prints out to load DIM.
+It will update automatically as you change files.

 Get your own API key: